 How much should you pay for barley?

 The value of small grains should be based on their nutrient contribution to the ration regarding digestibility and costs.
-The current going price is $3.27/bushel for corn and $4.53 /bushel for barley.
+The current going price is $3.27 per bushel for corn and $4.53 per bushel for barley.
 From January to July 2018, barley has been on an average $1.09 more than corn.

-When you look at the table below, you’ll see that rations with barley are more expensive than rations without.
-However, when planted in, rotation with corn and soybean, barley keeps a living cover to help protect soil and water quality.
-Along with these environmental benefits, barley, when included in corn/soybean rotations, is found to reduce costs, improving yields of corn and soybeans, which provide a better cash flow.
+In the table below, you’ll see that rations with barley are more expensive than rations without.
+However, when planted in rotation with corn and soybeans, winter barley keeps a living cover in the field to help protect soil health and water quality.
 Feeding barley in a mix like succotash can also lower feed costs.
-Ron shares, “succotash alone, with field peas having 22-23% protein and barley being equivalent to corn, there is no need to add any soybean meal.”
+Ron shares, “Succotash alone, with field peas having 22-23% protein and barley being equivalent to corn, there is no need to add any soybean meal.”